 The ROW is cleared by cutting, trimming, mowing and where permissible, applying herbicides.
 In most cases, all shrubs, brush and trees are removed under primary (main), overhead power lines.
 They are also removed, as and around secondary, low-voltage power lines that bring power from the transformer to your meter.
 Cutting and trimming are done by trained, professional utility tree trimmers using specific and proven standards typical to the industry.

-York Electric’s ROW maintenance program balances the preservation of natural habitats against the service reliability needs of our members and the safety needs to the general public.
+York Electric’s ROW maintenance program balances the preservation of natural habitats against the service reliability needs of our members and the safety needs of the general public.
 In fact, it can actually benefit the ecosystem and other natural environments.
-ROW maintenance efforts create open areas that encourage the growth of wildflowers, ferns, grasses, flowers, berries and other low-growing shrubs.
+ROW maintenance efforts create open areas that encourage the growth of wildflowers, ferns, grasses, flowers, berries, and other low-growing shrubs.

 Trade a Tree Program